PuddletownDesign/probability/r-coin-flip/README.md

 ![coinflip](https://68.media.tumblr.com/cf0b431f9472e7ae28034fc840263625/tumblr_o0n2lhOtzH1t0qqjbo1_500.gif)

+# Part 1

-Using `r` program a generator that will take a variable number of coin flips and calculate the probability of generating heads or tails x number of times.
+Using `r` program a generator calculates the probability of getting all heads and the probability of getting at least one tails when flipping a coin x number of times

+# Part 2

+Now extend the program written in part 1 to prompt the user for a sequence (see below) and provide the probability of that sequence occurring when a coin is flipped x number of times.

 example: